 As with the 3-4, the 4-3 needs the right players in the right spots to be successful.
 A big part of this is having the right guy at middle linebacker.
 Like the quarterback on the offense, the middle linebacker often sets the tone for a 4-3 defense.

 If all is going well with a 4-3 defense it can be very effective, but when things go bad, they can get very bad.
 The lack of flexibility and the lesser ability to disguise blitzes and player assignments can be a vulnerability.
 Like the 3-4, it all comes down to player ability and having the right guys in the right spots.

 Which Defense Is Better?

-Unless you’re ready to take a job as defensive coordinator somewhere, fortunately you don’t have to decide.
+Unless you’re ready to take a job as a defensive coordinator somewhere, fortunately, you don’t have to decide.
 Both have their positives and negatives, and teams succeed and fail spectacularly with each.
-For the casual football fan it's interesting to watch the drama unfold.
+For the casual football fan, it's interesting to watch the drama unfold.

 Until then, fans will continue to debate the pros and cons of each defense, argue about personnel, and praise or defame the coaches responsible.
 But that’s why we love football.
 It’s a complicated game, without easy answers.

 RAW on May 27, 2019: